LiamPierce/ecse373_f22_t3_ariac_final_5/README.md

 ## Initialization
 The code initializes key componets, including the camera, order, and transform listeners, the different services required for the gripper, starting the competition, telling the AGVs a shipment is ready, etc.
-## Main Loop
-The main loop is designed to handle all of the key components of the ariac.

-## Listeners
-Orders that are received are queued into a vector to be read later by the main loop.
-AGV states are stored into a map to be read in the main loop.
-The gripper state is listened to and stored to be read in the main loop.
-The joint states are read and reordered to match the order of the "order" vector.

 ## Specific Functions, Helpers, & Types
 ### ArmJointState